-Chris Rutt (born Christian Ludwig Rutt) was originally a managing editor for the St. Joseph News-Press, but later, he founded the secret recipe to now-controversial, world's first ready mix.
+Chris Rutt (born Christian Ludwig Rutt) was originally a managing editor for the St. Joseph News-Press, but later, he founded the secret recipe for the now controversial, world's first ready mix.

 We will cover the controversial part in a bit, but let's first know more about Chris.
-So, to your convenience, we have broken down the facts into a simpler and shorter sentence.
+So, to your convenience, we have broken down the facts into simpler and shorter sentences.

 So, let's find out some of the interesting facts about Chris Rutt.

 Chris Rutt Bio/Wiki

 Chris Rutt was born in Milwaukee, Wisconsin on October 8, 1859, later he moved to Atchison, Kansas in 1965.
 Following, he attended St. Benedict's College, which is now renamed 'Benedictine College.'